 The actual hiring of a virtual assistant can be executed in under five minutes.
 The next, slightly more time-consuming task is training them to perform to your expectations.
 Here, it's all about specifics.

-No matter which tasks you envision a VA carrying out, you will need a similar but modified list of rules for them to follow.
-In this way, the VA you hire will cease being merely an assistant and become your assistant.
+No matter which tasks you envision a VA carrying out, you'll need a similar but modified list of rules for them to follow.
+In this way, the virtual assistant you hire will cease being merely an assistant and become your assistant.

-If you've owned a “real office” before, the idea of getting a phone system installed in an hour might sound like a pipe dream.
-But with virtual phone systems, the fantasy is reality.
-A virtual phone system lets any business get up and running with a serious, in just a few quick steps.
+If you've owned a 'real office' before, the idea of getting a phone system installed in an hour might sound like a pipe dream.
+But with a virtual phone system, the fantasy is a reality.
+A virtual phone system lets any business get up and running in just a few quick steps.
 All it takes is: